rishni14w/oauth/README.md

   3.Download this project to C:\wamp64\www

+  4.Configure application in LinkedIn

-  4.Open browser and type http://localhost/oauth/rishibakes/register.php
+  5.Open browser and type http://localhost/oauth/rishibakes/register.php

-  5.click log in with linkedin
+  6.click log in with linkedin

 Refer https://rishniweeraman2.blogspot.com/2018/09/oauth-20-and-social-login.html blogpost to get an idea about how to develop a web application in PHP using OAuth 2.0 Authorization Code Grant Type.